Video in the Public Sphere

-In October 2018, SAW Video Media Art Centre launched ‘Knot Projections,’ a unique capacity-building commissioning program funded by the Ontario Trillium Foundation that explores the public context as a site for video projection.
-The initiative involves five regional artists who will each receive support to produce individual video works that are to be exhibited on an urban surface within Ottawa as a large-scale outdoor projection in Spring/Summer 2019.
-In lead up to this ambitious commissioning aspect of the program, the ‘Video in the Public Sphere’ speaker series aims to open up and sustain a discursive space in which the wider Ottawa community can navigate, expand upon, and challenge the notion of ‘publics’ through critical lenses and contemporary concerns.
-A series of visiting artists, critics and curators, working at the intersection of artistic production and public space, will engage with the complexities of this terrain from various points of entry.
-Each will deliver substantial talks at Knot Project Space about their work and research, and in some cases also conduct intensive follow-up workshops and discussion groups.
+In October 2018, SAW Video Media Art Centre launched ‘Knot Projections,’ a unique capacity-building commissioning program funded by the Ontario Trillium Foundation that explored public space as a site for video projection.
+The initiative involves five regional artists who each received support to produce individual video works were later exhibited on distinctive sites around Ottawa as a large-scale outdoor projection exhibition called “Imagining Publics” which took place from August – November 2019.
+Running concurrently to this ambitious commissioning process, the ‘Video in the Public Sphere’ speaker series took place and aimed to open up and sustain a discursive space in which the wider Ottawa community navigate, expanded upon, and challenged the notion of ‘publics’ through critical lenses and contemporary concerns, participating in the inquiries being made by the cohort of artists.
+A series of national and international visiting artists, critics and curators, working at the intersection of artistic production and public space, engage with the complexities of this terrain from various points of entry.
+Each delivered substantial talks at Knot Project Space about their work and research, and in some cases also conducted intensive follow-up workshops and discussion groups with the cohort and members of the wider public.
+The program also involved reading lists, produced by the visiting speakers, as well as from the ‘Resident Critic’ of the project, Dr. Malini Guha, which offered further reading into the topics at hand.

 Archive of Activities | Oct.
 2018 – April 2019